New Regulations Curb Real Estate Solicitations In Queens

 Staff Writer

-Parts of Queens will be able to opt out of receiving real estate solicitations, state Sen. Tony Avella (D-Bayside) announced on Wednesday.
+Parts of Queens will be able to opt out of receiving real estate solicitations, state Sen. Tony Avella (D-Bayside) announced last week.

-For Bay Terrace and parts of Auburndale, Bayside, College Point, Malba, Murray Hill, North Flushing and Whitestone, new Department of State (DOS) regulations will allow residents to file a cease and desist notice that will prevent real estate brokers from soliciting the sale of residents’ houses.
+For Bay Terrace and parts of Auburndale, Bayside, College Point, Malba, Murray Hill, North Flushing and Whitestone, new Department of State (DOS) regulations will allow residents to file a cease-and-desist notice that would prevent real estate brokers from soliciting the sale of residents’ houses.

-In 1989, the New York State legislature designated Queens as a “cease and desist” zone, according to Avella.
-But the size of the zone was scaled back in 2009 and the zone itself was removed after Department of State regulations sunset in 2014.
+In 1989, the state legislature designated Queens as a “cease and desist” zone, according to Avella.
+But the size of the zone was scaled back in 2009 and the zone itself was removed after the DOS regulations expired in 2014.
 According to Avella, constituents often complained about repeated solicitations from real estate agents leaving notices, making phone calls or knocking on doors to inquire about selling residents’ houses.

 “They feel harassed,” Avella said of some constituents who received repeated solicitations despite not wanting to sell their houses.